mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 ![Tower Launch interface](_images/pipeline_schema_form.png)

 ## What is a pipeline schema?

 Pipeline schema files describe the structure and validation constraints of your workflow parameters.
-They are used to validate parameters before launch to prevent software/pipelines failing in unexpected ways at runtime.
+They are used to validate parameters before launch to prevent software or pipelines from failing in unexpected ways at runtime.

 Tower uses your pipeline schema to build a bespoke launchpad parameters form.

 !!! tip
-    You can populate the parameters in the pipeline by uploading a YAML or a JSON file, or in the Tower UI.
+You can populate the parameters in the pipeline by uploading a YAML or JSON file, or in the Tower UI.

 See [here](https://github.com/nf-core/rnaseq/blob/e049f51f0214b2aef7624b9dd496a404a7c34d14/nextflow_schema.json) for an example of a pipeline schema file for the `nf-core/rnaseq` pipeline.

 ## How can I build my own Pipeline schema file for my Nextflow pipelines?

 The pipeline schema is based on [json-schema.org](https://json-schema.org/) syntax, with some additional conventions.
-While you can create your pipeline schema manually, we recommmend the use of [nf-core tools](https://nf-co.re/tools), a toolset for developing Nextflow pipelines.
+While you can create your pipeline schema manually, we highly recommmend the use of [nf-core tools](https://nf-co.re/tools/#pipeline-schema), a toolset for developing Nextflow pipelines built by the nf-core community.

 When you run the `nf-core schema build` command in your pipeline root directory, the tool collects your pipeline parameters and gives you interactive prompts about missing or unexpected parameters.
 If no existing schema file is found, the tool will create one for you.

-For more information, see [this link](https://nf-co.re/tools/#build-a-pipeline-schema).
+See [here](https://nf-co.re/tools/#build-a-pipeline-schema) for more information.

 ## How can I customise my schema file?